d-bl/GroundForge/docs/snow-stitches/index.md

 title: Snowflakes
 ---

-A recipe for snowflake fun with a [template].
+A recipe for snowflake fun based on a [template].

 ![sample](sample.png?align=left)
 Babette posted her invention of a double ring pair around snowflakes.
-It is a variation of ground B4.1 in [Viele Gute Gründe] by Ulrike Volker-Löhr, Curiosity by the GroundForge team led to a recipe to generate all kinds of variations.
+It is a variation of ground B4.1 in [Viele Gute Gründe] by Ulrike Volker-Löhr, Curiosity by the GroundForge team led to a recipe for all kinds of variations.

 ![](capture-extract.svg?align=right)
 The recipe boils down to replace three-pair spiders in a template and use the resulting thread diagram as pair diagram.